20n/act/wikiServices/README.md

 ### Moving Files to the Wiki Host ###

-Now, what remains is to move data (generated locally, using [these instructions]() below) to the server, and we'll then use that data to populate the wiki.
-For example, for the preview wiki, the data is at `NAS/MARK_WILL_DIG_THIS_UP`
+Now, what remains is to move data (generated locally, using [the instructions above](#wiki-content-generation)) to the server, and we'll then use that data to populate the wiki.
+For example, for the preview wiki, the data lives on the NAS at `/shared-data/Mark/demo_wiki_2016-12-21`.

 Assuming you've followed the [SSH configuration instructions](#ssh-configuration) above, you should be able to move files to Azure VMs using `rsync`.
 By default `rsync` will use `ssh` as its transport, and `ssh` will transparently proxy all connections through the bastion.
 In general, the command to use is:
 ```